rsms/oui/examples/example1/README.md

 # Example 1

 This is a simple introductory example which uses no authentication nor sessions, but do expose a server API as well as a client.

-Example 1 is a service which stores messages which can be any JSON object.
+It's a service which stores messages which can be any JSON object.

-Start the server like this:
+You start the server like this:

     node server.js --debug